 Can guinea pigs eat cheese?
-No, guinea pigs cannot eat cheese, their digestive tract is not designed to digest dairy products.
-Guinea pigs lack a special enzyme that is needed for digesting dairy products.
+No, guinea pigs lack a special enzyme that is needed for digesting dairy products.
 In other words, the guinea pigs are lactose intolerant.
 So, as a result of eating dairy products, they could get severe stomach problems or digestion problems among other things.

 Unfortunately, the guinea pigs cannot consume cheese or anything dairy for that matter.
 The dairy products will cause them tremendous health problems.
-We mentioned how the guinea pigs are lactose intolerant, and this means dairy things are never, ever an option!
+We mentioned how the guinea pigs are lactose intolerant, and this means dairy things are never an option.

 There are no great benefits from cheese for the cavy, just a few minerals, and vitamins that are otherwise found in the fresh produce as well.
-The cheese will only damage the health of guinea pigs since it contains a lot of salt, fat, and calcium – all harmful.
+The cheese will only damage the health of guinea pigs since it contains a lot of salt, fat, and calcium.